Hounds

 They don’t enjoy being confined to sniffing the same scents; they need new landscapes to explore and sniff to remain happy pups.
 It’s great if you’ve got nearby parks for daily exercise, but it would be best for the pup to explore new territory at the weekend.
 But be warned, as soon as they catch a whiff of an interesting scent, they could run off in pursuit of it!

-That's another thing - they require an enclosed space where they can play dog sports at any time.
+That’s another thing – they require constant access to an enclosed space where they can play.

 The short-yet-dense coat of a Black Coonhound provides them with enough warmth, but not enough hair to evenly distribute skin oils around their bodies.
-This is why you need to brush your Coonhound regularly throughout the week to cover their whole body.
+This is why you need to brush your Coonhound regularly throughout the week to help distribute the oil over their whole body.

-As with all dog breeds, be sure to regularly clean their ears, bathe them, and clip your Black and Tan's nails whenever necessary.
+As with all dog breeds, be sure to regularly clean their ears and clip your Black and Tan’s nails whenever necessary.

 Given their roles as hunting dogs, Coonhounds are very prone to barking whenever they perceive either a threat or prey.
-They don't bark like other dogs, they bark in deep tones known as baying.
-These can be particularly loud, as they are designed so that the owner hears them.
+They don’t bark like other dogs, they bark in deep tones known as baying.
+These can be particularly loud, as they are designed so that a hunter can hear them.

 It would be difficult for you to stamp this barking habit out of a Coonhound completely, as it is in their nature to do so.
 However, you could try and calm them down whenever they bark through patting, or by simply acknowledging what they are trying to show you.